 After visiting the temples, you can visit a couple of nearby attractions:

-- Check out Nakki Lake.
+- Visit Nakki Lake for boating, sunset views, and local food stalls.
 You may take boats, feed the fishes, and have delicious snacks.

 - Explore Guru Shikhar.
 The highest peak of the Aravalli Hills — you can see clouds this near!